Correcting a Nonparametric Two-sample Graph Hypothesis Test for Graphs with Different Numbers of Vertices with Applications to Connectomics: Abstract

 \section{Abstract}

 Random graphs are statistical models that have many applications, ranging from neuroscience to social network analysis.
 Of particular interest in some applications is the problem of testing two random graphs for equality of generating distributions. \cite{nonpar} propose a test for this setting.
 This test consists of embedding the graph into a low-dimensional space via the adjacency spectral embedding (ASE) and subsequently using a kernel two-sample test based on the maximum mean discrepancy.
 However, if the two graphs being compared have an unequal number of vertices, the test of \cite{nonpar} may not be valid.
 We demonstrate the intuition behind this invalidity and propose a correction that makes any subsequent kernel- or distance-based test valid.
 Our method relies on sampling based on the asymptotic distribution for the ASE.
 We call these altered embeddings the {\it corrected adjacency spectral embeddings (CASE)}.
-We show that CASE remedies the exchangeability problem of the original test and demonstrate the validity and consistency of the test that uses CASE via a simulation study.
-We also apply our proposed test to the problem of determining equivalence of generating distributions of subgraphs in Drosophila connectome.
+We also show that CASE remedies the exchangeability problem of the original test and demonstrate the validity and consistency of the test that uses CASE via a simulation study.
+Lastly, we apply our proposed test to the problem of determining equivalence of generating distributions in human connectomes extracted from diffusion magnetic resonance imaging (dMRI) at different scales.

 {\it Keywords:} Adjacency Spectral Embedding, Latent Position Graph, Random Dot Product Graph

 \spacingset{1.5}